A lecture by Dr. Iman Al-Ghafari, moderated by Robert J. Farley (UCLA)

 Robert J. Farley is a Ph.D.
 Candidate in Comparative Literature at UCLA, writing a dissertation on digital magazines, archives, and the contemporary emergence of kwīr in Arabic.
 He works as an Arabic scholar, translator, and consultant in instructional technology and design, digital research in the humanities, and cultural representation.

-Sponsor(s): Center for Near Eastern Studies, Comparative Literature, LGBTQ Studies
+Sponsor(s): Center for Near Eastern Studies, Near Eastern Languages and Cultures, Comparative Literature, LGBTQ Studies